Back to Podcast Guides

 Listen to the episode

-The practical answer from Jonny Miller’s conversation with Dr. John Churchill is this: if your spiritual practice makes you go up, out, or forward before your system can feel safe, supported, and here, you may be building awakening on top of unresolved survival physiology.
+If your spiritual practice sends you up, out, or forward before your system can feel safe, supported, and actually here, you're building on top of unresolved survival physiology.
+That is the core practical argument from this conversation with John Churchill.

-John’s central move is to bring ancient contemplative practice back down to the ground.
-He argues that many modern seekers need a path that integrates attentional training, trauma digestion, attachment repair, adult development, and community structure — not just more peak experiences or more abstract nonduality.1
+John's move is to bring ancient contemplative practice back down to the ground.
+He argues that modern seekers need a path integrating attentional training, trauma digestion, attachment repair, adult development, and community structure.
+Not just more peak experiences or abstract nonduality talk.1

-This guide is not a recap.
-It is a way to use the episode:
+This guide is a way to use the episode:

 • begin practice with contact, ground, and felt support;